jbertscher/blog/_posts/2021-05-02-the-pitfalls-of-making-gut-hiring-decisions.markdown

 # Structure as an antidote to self-doubt

 Besides all the above, there is another important reason I’ve personally found to have good structure in interviews: to quel self-doubt or internal conflict.
-I often have trouble making decisions, constantly second-guessing myself.
-With an objective criteria on which to score someone, I am better able to confidently assess whether to hire someone, rather than be swayed by internal conflict.
+I often have trouble making decisions, prone to second-guessing myself.
+With objective criteria on which to score someone, I am better able to confidently assess whether to hire someone, rather than be swayed by internal conflict.

 By way of example, say that a candidate doesn’t have the skill-set that you would ideally like a candidate to have right now and be concerned that it will affect their ability to do their job.
 Now, if you are systematic, taking into account years of work experience, evidence of their ability and willingness to learn, and the other positive qualities that they would bring to the team, it can help focus you around the important aspects of the decision, as opposed to getting swayed by this one factor, which has become salient, but should not be a deal-breaker.